 Outings

-Lou Reichel is our Outings’ Chairperson for PPTU.
-Periodically, photos and descriptions of the monthly outings will be posted to this section of the web site and to our monthly publication, The Conservationist.
+Lou Reichel and Ron Kerrick are our Outings Coordinators for PPTU.
+Periodically, photos and descriptions of the monthly outings will be posted to this section of the web site and to our monthly newletter, The Conservationist.
 If you plan to attend an outing, please complete the Outing Registration form.
-Please add This email address is being protected from spambots.
-You need JavaScript enabled to view it. to your contacts list.
+Outing details will be posted prior to the scheduled date.
+Also, please add This email address is being protected from spambots.
+You need JavaScript enabled to view it. to your contacts list for information and updates.

-For more information on these outings, please contact Lou Reichel at: This email address is being protected from spambots.
+For more information on these outings and for other outing suggestions, please contact Lou at: This email address is being protected from spambots.
 You need JavaScript enabled to view it. or 443-745-0313.

 DESTINATION PERIOD*